Steven Spielberg: 1975–1980: Stardom with blockbuster films

-His next film was 1979's big-budget action-comedy 1941, about Californians preparing for a Japanese invasion after the attack on Pearl Harbor.
+His next directorial work was 1941 (1979), an action-comedy written by Robert Zemeckis and Bob Gale about Californians preparing for a Japanese invasion after the attack on Pearl Harbor.
 Spielberg was self-conscious about doing comedy as he had no prior experience in the genre.
-However, he was keen on tackling a lighthearted theme.
 Universal and Columbia agreed to co-finance the film.
-Upon release, it grossed over $92.4 million worldwide, but most critics including the studio heads disliked the film.
-Writing for the Los Angeles Times, Charles Champlin described 1941 as "the most conspicuous waste since the last major oil spill, which it somewhat resembles".
-Another critic wrote "1941 isn't simply a silly slur against any particular race, sex, or generation—it makes war against all humanity."
+1941 grossed more than $92.4 million worldwide upon release, but most critics, and the studio heads, disliked it.
+Charles Champlin described 1941 as "the most conspicuous waste since the last major oil spill, which it somewhat resembles".